What is the difference between KYC and AML?

 How are KYC and AML different and how do they work together?

 AML stands for anti-money laundering.
 This is a process that prevents criminals from depositing or transferring money that comes from illegal activity such as terrorism and criminal financing.
-AML will check for known fraudsters, terrorists, politically exposed persons, and more.
+AML processes check for known fraudsters, terrorists, politically exposed persons, and more.
 This measure is specifically meant to target market manipulation, trade of illegal goods, corruption of funds, and tax evasion.
-AML checks are commonly asked of banking, casinos, currency exchanges, payment and investment industries, real estate, and the insurance industry.
+AML checks are commonly required in banking, casinos, currency exchanges, payment and investment industries, real estate, and the insurance industry.

 How do KYC and AML interact?

-The difference between AML and KYC is that AML (anti-money laundering) is an umbrella term for the range of regulatory processes firms must have in place, whereas KYC (Know Your Customer) is a component part of AML that consists of firms verifying their customers’ identity.
+While AML is an umbrella term for the range of regulatory processes firms must have in place, KYC is a component of AML that consists of firms verifying their customers’ identity.

 How can KYC be integrated into an existing platform?

-Verifying and re-verifying identity is an integral part of KYC and maintaining cybersecurity and IDScan.net has the solution to make it happen.
-Our mobile ID validation system can quickly and simply verify identity, leaving your customers with a streamlined and headache-free experience on your site or app.
-It’s also easily integrated into your current systems so you don’t have to stress about rehauling your setup.
+Verifying and re-verifying identity is an integral part of KYC and maintaining cybersecurity, both in-person and online.
+Our remote ID validation system efficiently verifies identity, leaving your customers with a streamlined and headache-free experience on your site or app.
+It’s also easily integrated into current systems to avoid labor hours spent on backend integration and training.

-To use our KYC software, the customer simply takes 3 images with their smartphone:
+To use our remote KYC software, the customer simply takes 3 images with their smartphone:

 1. Front of the ID